 Student progress.
-Roanoke believes that a Bible college education should help the student develop in all areas of his or her life.
-In order to graduate from Roanoke Bible College, a student must not only meet academic requirements but also demonstrate Christian character and conduct.
+Mid-Atlantic Christian University believes that a Christian education should help the student develop in all areas of his or her life.
+In order to graduate from Mid-Atlantic Christian University, a student must not only meet academic requirements but also demonstrate Christian character and conduct.
 The Student Life Office desires to encourage healthy progress in Christian character, social behavior, and involvement in Christian service.
 Each semester, the Student Life staff collects data from faculty, staff, and resident assistants to assess each student's progress in the above areas.
 The Student Life Office then commends exemplary progress or seeks to encourage improvement where progress is needed (see the Student Handbook for more information).